 Some hae meat and canna eat,

 But we hae meat, and we can eat,

 Burns is said to have delivered an extempore version in Standard English at a dinner given by the Earl of Selkirk on St. Mary’s Isle:

-A starter of soup is then served; usually Scots broth or Cock-a-Leekie.
+A starter of soup is served; usually Scots broth or Cock-a-Leekie.
 The main event of the meal comes next: the Piping in of the Haggis.
 A large, piping-hot Haggis (called by Burns “the ‘great chieftain o’ the puddin’-race”) is carried into the dining room on a tray with a bottle of whisky and glasses.
 A piper leads the procession playing ‘A Man’s A Man’ or another Burns song.

-As he reaches the line of the poem, “His knife see rustic Labour dicht, An’ cut you up wi’ ready slicht”, the host draws his Sgian Dubh and plunges it into the haggis, slicing it open from end to end in dramatic fashion.
+As he reaches the line of the poem, “His knife see rustic Labour dicht, An’ cut you up wi’ ready slicht”, the host draws his Sgian Dubh or dirk and plunges it into the haggis, slicing it open from end to end in dramatic fashion.
 A whisky toast is then proposed to the haggis.
 Mashed potatoes (champit tatties) and turnips (bashed neeps) traditionally accompany the haggis.

 After the meal is concluded, one of the guests delivers a speech commemorating Burns and proposes a toast to the great man, known as the “Immortal Memory.”
 A second toast is made “to the lassies” in recognition of Burns’ fondness for the fair sex.
 Oftentimes, a female guest will reply with a humorous toast “to the laddies.”

 After the speeches, there may be singing of songs by Burns.
 Some Suppers include Scottish country dancing and many dance clubs host Burns Suppers as an occasion to hold a cilidh.
 Whisky tastings are also popular.